 Once back on the plain from the river bottom, I was back to the northwest slog into the northwest wind.
 Once again, nothing to do but my head down and do it.
 I got tired of wet feet and changed into my lightweight off-the-bike shoes.
 The softer soles transferred more stress into my feet, making pedaling harder, but at least my feet were dry.

 On and on I went.
 To my right was the southern end of the Wind River Mountains, the north gate of South Pass.
 To my left were buttes, which I knew had names but which names I didn’t recall.
 As I neared South Pass, there were occasional signs placed by Wyoming marking landmarks like the Twin Mounds, piles of dirt the emigrants passed between.
 In my deteriorating energy and mood, I found none of it very impressive.

 Until I reached South Pass.
 This was a spot that, in spite of everything that had happened that morning, I stopped to savor.
 The 7,500’ high pass through the Rockies, the wagon road that enabled western emigration.
-The marker placed there by Jim Meeker in 1913, himself an Oregon Trail guide from the mid-1800s.
+The marker placed there by Ezra Meeker in 1906, himself an Oregon Trail guide from the mid-1800s.
 It was one of the few places on the trail that to me felt like an accomplishment.
 I took the time to enjoy a snack and the milestone.

 Here’s the kicker: for emigrants, this only marked the half-way point on their trip to the Pacific Coast.
 Can you even imagine?